yob/classifier/README.markdown

 * consider adding a way for documents to be removed from a store
 * should we accept training data with no features?
 * should we attempt to classify with no features?
-* move caching to a class that's external to stores
 * add a threshold so classification my a small margin can be flagged or ignored
 * improve db specs
   * use spec metadata to indicate the tests that need a DB and ensure the DB is configured automatically